 You can select either a System Generated ID, or choose to create a custom one yourself.

 Automatic and Custom Loan IDs

-- Installment – This is the most typical option.
-Mostly-uniform payments will be repaid over a specified loan term.
+• Installment – This is the most typical options, where mostly-uniform payments will be repaid over a specified loan term.

-- Flooring – This type of loan is given to a company to finance the company’s inventory.
-Payments are called curtailments and the loans are usually short term.
+• Flooring – This type is given to a company to finance their inventory.
+Payments are called 'curtailments' and the loans are usually short-term.

-Calculation Type – This option helps determine how the interest portion of a payment will be calculated.
-These options are all covered with more depth in Calculation Type.
+This option helps determine how the interest portion of a payment will be calculated.

 Once you have filled out this information, click 'Next' in the bottom right hand corner.

 On the next screen, you can enter collateral for the loan.
 If the loan is unsecured, just hit 'Next' again.
 If it is secured, click 'Add Collateral'.
 Regardless of the type of loan you selected, you can choose from Automobile, Consumer, Real Estate, and Other collateral types, which each bring up several fields to input collateral information.
 (These fields can be customized for each type — see our article Using Collateral Fields.)

 If the loan is secured with more than one piece of collateral, you can hit 'Add Collateral' again.
 You can link a single loan with up to 50 items.
 Once the collateral info looks good, hit 'Next'.